 What is the Steel fabrication process and what is it used for?

-Steel fabrication services have become more and more efficient and reliable over the years since the introduction of high-tech 3D computer software.
-With the latest and greatest technology monitoring and controlling delicate pieces of equipment like hydefinition plasma cutters, laser cutters, routers and welders, 3D modelling has made it much easier to digitise and visualise the final product, and can help to avoid costly errors.
+Steel fabrication services have become more and more efficient and reliable over the years.
+This is mainly since the introduction of high-tech 3D computer software with the latest and greatest technology.
+It allows monitoring and controlling of delicate pieces of equipment like hydefinition plasma cutters, laser cutters, routers and welders.
+3D modelling has made it much easier to digitise and visualise the final product, and can help to avoid costly errors.

 What are the most common fabrication processes?